Avner Wishnitzer: As Night Falls

-In his 2021 book As Night Falls: Eighteenth-Century Ottoman Cities after Dark, he explores the Ottoman night in the eighteenth and early nineteenth centuries, showing how darkness shaped everyday life, spirituality, and politics.
-He reveals the night as both threatening and liberating, while a time of fear and retreat for many, also a time of illicit trade, entertainment, and rebellion.
-His work highlights how the state alternately tolerated and profited from illegal night-time activities while using grand illuminations to project power and piety.
-Reviewers of As Night Falls note that by situating these practices alongside but distinct from European traditions, Wishnitzer offers one of the first sustained accounts of how night was lived and controlled in the Ottoman world.
+In his 2021 book As Night Falls: Eighteenth-Century Ottoman Cities after Dark, Witshnitzer explores the Ottoman night in the eighteenth and early nineteenth centuries, showing how darkness shaped everyday life, spirituality, and politics.
+According to his own account of the book, his project the night as both threatening and liberating, but also a time of illicit trade, entertainment, and rebellion.
+His main thesis is that the Ottoman state alternately tolerated and profited from illegal night-time activities while using grand illuminations to project power and piety.